ssghait007/blog/content/blog/notion-as-cms-demo.md

 ## Setup notion integration
 - Create new integration in notion
 This would give you a API key to use within your queries.

-Make sure not to commit this to github(or any other SCM).
+Make sure not to commit this to github (or any other SCM).

 ![notion integration](https://raw.githubusercontent.com/ssghait007/blog/main/assets/notion_integration.png)

 ## Share page with notion integration
-- By using share page button, share you board with notion integration you created in last step
+- By using share page button, share you board with notion integration you created in last step.

 ![share page](https://raw.githubusercontent.com/ssghait007/blog/main/assets/share_notion_page.png)